w2naf/pydarn/docs/developer/code_reviews.md

 ### After the Code Review
 Generally after a code review the developer will implement your suggestions/comments or pushback.
 If there is pushback following these guidelines:
+1. Try to understand their point of view, remember it is their code
+2. If something needs to be addressed, explain your reasoning and suggestion possible solutions
+3. Stay polite
+4. Take it offline if the discussion is not moving anywhere